rhiot/rhiot/docs/readme.md

     {"disconnectedDevices": ["device1", "device2", ...]}

+#### Device registry

+Device registry is used by Leshan to store the information about the managed devices.
+By default the device cloudlet uses the MongoDB registry.
+If environment variables `mongodb_host` are no specified, the cloudlet will try to connect to the `mongodb` and `localhost` hosts respectively, using default MongoDB port (`27017`) or the one specified by the `mongodb_port` environment variable.

 ## Performance Testing Framework

 The key part of the process of tailoring the perfect IoT solution is choosing the proper hardware for the gateway device.